outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - it should be possible to reverse engineer a set of system-generating rules by observing outputs and calculating

+    - the set of core components that would create them with the least work (prioritizing resource re-use, sharing functions, cost minimization, etc) & other determining factors of most system development like other system interactions

+      - example: the most efficient way to achieve two functions that are variants of each other is using a variable as a function input

+    - the set of required components for a system to function, & then calculating the sub components of required components simultaneously with information about other sub components as more calculations are done

+      - example: the bio system needs a storage function, and edit function, a regulatory system, etc

+    - a causal diagram and a system diagram can intersect on the causes that maintain their shape in the system

+      - example: a causal structure that is generative & causative of system change

   - to do:

     - why are polynomials with a leading coefficient of one & having optional zero coefficients capable of being multiplied & added to give the roots to the system of equations?